darrindevs/team-profile-generator/README.md

 ## About

 This command line app takes user input to dynamically generate an HTML file with team profiles for a company.

+Two NPM packages are used in this app:

+- Inquirer for user questions and input.
+- Jest for testing.

 ## How to Install